 Don't know about that.

-I think you're probably stronger than I am, but uh you're an NFL champion.
+I think you're probably stronger than I am, but you're an NFL champion.

-And aren't we just eliminating women's sports completely if we continue doing this?
+And aren't we just eliminating women's sports completely and we continue doing this?

-Well, you're you're using common sense, and that's what not the hard left, uh, keeps in mind.
+You're using common sense, and that's what not the hard left keeps in mind.

-Keep in mind that that we're now talking about something that we all understand.
+Keep in mind that we're now talking about something that we all understand.

-Anybody, uh anybody I don't at any age and realize there's a difference here.
+At any age, I realize there's a difference here.

-Not only they're trying to eliminate women's sports and demean women themselves, they're also trying to demean men.
+Not only are they trying to eliminate women's sports and demean women themselves, they're also trying to demean men.

-You see, when you have men that go through and see women not being protected, not giving the support they need, not given the opportunities they that they need, but they're cowardly sitting around.
+You see, when you have men that go through and see women not being protected, not giving the support they need, not given the opportunities that they need, but they're cowardly sitting around, we've lost manhood.

-So not only are stealing womenhood from us, an idea that they can succeed and and grow and get the character that we all grip get through through through sports, but they're taking away the core values of man, which is to stand up, man up, and protect those that that really define our nation.
+So not only are stealing womanhood from us, an idea that they can succeed and grow and get the character that we all get through through sports, but they're taking away the core values of man, which is to stand up, man up, and protect those that really define our nation.

 And I'll tell you, my dad's generation would think this is ludicrous.

-It would be crazy to think that you're gonna have women boxing men, wrestling with men, racing men, just because I wake up one day and say, guess what?
+It would be crazy to think that you're going to have women boxing men, wrestling with men, racing men, just because I wake up one day and say, guess what?

 I am.